r8btx/Dyknow-Disabler/README.md

-# Dyknow Disabler (Discontinued since 2017)
+# Dyknow Disabler
-The goal is to create a batch script that can turn Dyknow monitoring service on and off from the non-administrative environment (Windows).
+A batch script that can turn Dyknow monitoring service on and off.

+## Notice
+The project is discontinued since 2017.

 ## Features
 * Simple Setup